 Fred S. Hubbell is a member of the Executive Board and Chairman of the Executive Committees of the Americas and Asia/Pacific for ING Group, a Netherlands-based banking, insurance and asset management company, and has served in such position since January 2000.
 From February 1999 until January 2000, Mr. Hubbell was a member of the Executive Committee of Financial Services International for ING Group and from October 1997 until February 1999, Mr. Hubbell was President and Chief Executive Officer of the United States Life and Annuities Operations for ING Group.
-Mr. Hubbell was formerly Chairman, President and Chief Executive Officer of Iowa Companies, an insurance holding company, serving in his position as Chairman from May 1993 to October 1997, Mr. Hubbell served in various capacities with Equitable of Iowa Companies since 1983, in addition to serving as Chairman of Younker's, a department store chain and subsidiary of Equitable of Iowa Companies, from 1985 until 1992, when the retail subsidiary was sold.
+Mr. Hubbell was formerly Chairman, President and Chief Executive Officer of Equitable of Iowa Companies, an insurance holding company, serving in his position as Chairman from May 1993 to October 1997, and as President and Chief Executive Officer from May 1989 to October 1997.
+Mr. Hubbell served in various capacities with Equitable of Iowa Companies since 1983, in addition to serving as Chairman of Younker's, a department store chain and subsidiary of Equitable of Iowa Companies, from 1985 until 1992, when the retail subsidiary was sold.
 Mr. Hubbell is also an attorney.